AllenNeuralDynamics/aind-metadata-mapper/docs/source/UserGuide.rst

     message = response.message # a message describing the status of the job, e.g. validation errors status = response.status # the status of the job

-Note that if an output directory is specified in the JobSettings object, the generated model will be written to that directory as a json file.
+In this example, we did not specify an output directory so our method returns a ``Session`` model.
+However, you can configure an output directory in the JobSettings object to have the session written to that directory as a json file.

 Gather Metadata Job
 --------------------
+In our previous example, we used the Bergamo ETL to generate a session.json file.
+However, you may want to generate multiple metadata models (ex: procedures, subject, processing, etc.) at once after your experiment.
-The ``GatherMetadataJob`` is a wrapper around the ETLs that allows for the generation of multiple metadata models at once.
+To facilitate this, we have created a ``GatherMetadataJob`` class that allows for the generation of multiple metadata models at once.
 It takes in model-specific JobSettings objects and generates the desired models in parallel.
-The generated models are written to the specified output directory.
 It does so with the "GatherMetadata" ``JobSettings``, defined in the ``aind_metadata_mapper.models`` package.
-This JobSettings object takes in a list of model-specific JobSettings objects and generates the desired models in parallel.
+This JobSettings object takes in a list of model-specific JobSettings objects and writes the models to a specified output_directory.
+It also generates a complete meteadata.json file that contains all the models generated by the job.

 We can generate a bergamo session model with the GatherMetadataJob like so:
 .. code:: python

     from aind_metadata_mapper.bergamo.models import JobSettings as BergamoJobSettings